-Even if means other than silica gel are used to determine the amount of moisture leaving the impinger train, silica gel, or equivalent, should be used between the impinger system and pump to prevent moisture condensation in the pump and metering devices.
+Even if one uses means other than silica gel to determine the amount of moisture leaving the impinger train, silica gel, or equivalent should be used between the impinger system and pump to prevent moisture condensation in the pump and metering devices.

-h.
+g.
 Metering System

-The metering system includes vacuum gauge, leak-free pump, thermometers capable of measuring temperature to within 3°C (5.4°F), dry gas meter capable of measuring volume to within 2 percent, and related equipment, as shown in Figure 5.2-1.
-An alternative to the thermometers and dry gas meters is an equivalent temperature- compensated dry gas meter.
-When the metering system is used in conjunction with a Pitot tube, the system should allow for checks of isokinetic rates.
+The metering system includes vacuum gauge, leak-free pump, thermometers capable of measuring temperature to within $3^{\circ}\text{C}$ (5.4°F), dry gas meter capable of measuring volume to within 2 percent, and related equipment, as shown in Figure 5.3-2.
+An alternative to the thermometers and dry gas meters is an equivalent temperature-compensated dry gas meter.
+When the metering system is used in conjunction with a Pitot tube, the system shall allow for checks of isokinetic sampling rates.